Torbye/CoordinateTranslator/README.md

 Written by Torjus Bye, 2019. https://github.com/Torbye
 Python 3, dependencies: math

-Converts list of coordinates in one type to another.
+Converts list of coordinates from one type to another.

 --------------------------------------------------------------------------
 # Functions: